molangning/damn-vulnerable-php-webapp/README.md

 A purposely vulnerable php website, can you get all flags?

-Try not to look at the flags in the files but instead, try to figure out how to exploit the vulnerablities
+Try not to look at the flags in the files but instead, try to figure out how to exploit the vulnerablities.

+This webapp is aimed at absolute beginners.